 Less than acute, between acute and chronic.

 Meiri Chiropractic’s Glossary of Commonly Used Chiropractic Terms and Vocabulary was meant to be informative for terms used in our office.
 Please don’t hesitate to contact us with any questions at 561-253-8984.
-Meiri Chiropractic offers the best comprehensive alternative treatment solutions for patients in North Palm Beach, Jupiter, Palm Beach Gardens, Juno Beach, and West Palm Beach.
+Meiri Chiropractic offers the best comprehensive alternative treatment solutions for patients in West Palm Beach, Jupiter, Palm Beach Gardens, Juno Beach, and North Palm Beach.
 Call for an appointment or to learn more today.

 - Chiropractic Technique- Bergmann, Peterson pp.84, 419